parvizdovudov12-alt/Soulgraph/replit.md

 - Multiple time series overlay for four life states
 - Fixed equal weights (0.25 each) for all states in aggregate calculation
 - Daily norm progress bars instead of adjustable weight sliders
+- **Custom token name**: Users can set their own token name (default "SOUL") which replaces "Общие активы" in chart legend and control panel
+- Token name editable via pencil icon in control panel (authenticated users only)

 ### Backend Architecture